-We will be opening our campus to students in September.
+We are opening our campus to students in September.

-Take a look at our frequently asked questions below for more information, or if you need any further information please get in touch.
+Take a look at our frequently asked questions below, or if you need any further information please get in touch.

-We are planning on opening the campus in September.
-How the campus will operate will depend on social distancing requirements and any other restrictions with which we have to comply at the time.
+Yes, the campus will be open.
+How the campus operates depends on social distancing requirements and any other restrictions with which we have to comply with.

-Will there be face to face teaching on campus in September?
+Will there be face to face teaching on campus?

 We will provide you with a Blended Learning experience.
 This is what you can expect: